 The TAI assessment looks at how environmental decisions affect communities and provides recommendations for change through its outreach activities, local advocacy and campaigns.
-Integral to this was taking on the civil society's perspective to consider the capabilities of governments.
+Integral to this was taking on the civil society's perspective to consider the capabilities of people themselves, as the primary movers of development as opposed to organisations or local governments.